dotnet/docs-maui/docs/platform-integration/appmodel/open-browser.md

 # [Windows](#tab/windows)

-The user's default browser will always be launched regardless of the <xref:Microsoft.Maui.ApplicationModel.BrowserLaunchMode>.
+The user's default browser is always launched regardless of the <xref:Microsoft.Maui.ApplicationModel.BrowserLaunchMode>.

 -----
 <!-- markdownlint-enable MD024 -->